joseriveraphd/cyclistic_r_tableau/README.md

 Findings from geospatial data reveal the following trends:

-1. Number of rides in cluster 1 is higher for casual riders
+1. Number of rides in Group 1 is higher for casual riders

-2. Number of rides in cluster 2 is higher for annual members
+2. Number of rides in Group 2 is higher for annual members

-The top stations in Cluster 1 contain recreational areas (Navy Pier, Millenium Park, etc.) while stations in Cluster 2 contain a mix of commercial and tourist establishments.
+The top stations in Group 1 contain recreational areas (Navy Pier, Millenium Park, etc.) while stations in Group 2 contain a mix of commercial and tourist establishments.

 The data suggests casual riders might join the platform for recreational